Violet Kajubiri: Career

-served as the General Secretary of the Wildlife Clubs of Uganda.
+Kajubiri served as the general secretary of the Wildlife Clubs of Uganda.
 She was appointed to be a member of the Education Service Commission in 2010.
-Between 2008 and 2009, Kajubiri worked as a consultant for the state of Lower Saxony (Germany) on Education and Development.
+Between 2008 and 2009, she worked as a consultant for the state of Lower Saxony (Germany) on Education and Development.
 In 2001 to 2004, Kajubiri was also a consultant for Protestant Development Aid in Germany.

 Personal life

-In her book, My Life's Journey, Janet Museveni, says Kajubiri is married to German national Hilmar Froelich and the couple has four children.
+Kajubiri is married to German national Hilmar Froelich, and the couple has four children.